 Start Pruning from the Top Down

 This is where pruning a lemon tree is different from pruning an apple tree or a stone fruit tree, like peaches, cherries, nectarines, or plums.
 When you are pruning an outdoor lemon tree, you want to remove branches flush with the stem from which they are growing.
+Pruning cuts are important when pruning a lemon tree.
 Cut as close as you can to the branch.
 There should be no stubs.

 Don’t leave any dead or flagging wood on a stem.
 Make the cut as flat as possible.
 You want your lemon tree to heal with the wound by growing bark over the previous stem bud so that branch won’t ever try to grow back.
 This keeps your tree from producing more flagging branches.